inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     .show()
 ```

-Spark allows you to use both python and sql in your transformations which is very useful

 ## SPARK AND SQL
+Spark allows you to use both python and sql in your transformations.

 ## SPARK INTERNALS
 Spark Cluster